-Standup meetings are a simple but powerful way to fix this.
-By keeping communication short and focused, it helps teams stay aligned, prioritize effectively, and move projects forward without unnecessary stress.
+Standup meetings are a simple but powerful way to fix this problem.
+By keeping communication short and focused, they help teams stay aligned, prioritize effectively, and move projects forward without unnecessary stress.

 In this article, we’ll explore how this practice can make a real difference for your team.